owohail/yet-another-relog-mod/readme.md

 ### v100 - 1.2.1 (10/19/2022)
 - i forgot to edit the rest of the readme lol
+- fuck off md making 2 new lines required for a line break :^)

 ### v100 - 1.2.0 (10/19/2022)
 - initial github release